bradosavljevic/DocCentralV3/flow-guides/CF_DocCentral_AssignRegistryNumber.md

 This step runs only when `varNumberAssigned = true`.

-Reconstruct the AppConfig `Config` JSON: replace `CurrentCounter` for the matching registry book entry with `varNextNumber`.
+Reconstruct the AppConfig `Config` JSON: replace `CurrentCounter` for the matching registry book entry with `varCounterNewValue`.
 All other entries must remain unchanged.

+`varCounterNewValue` is:
+- For sequential path (`useReservedNumber = false`): equal to `varNextNumber`
+- For reserved path (`useReservedNumber = true`): equal to `max(varConfigCounter, inputs.reservedNumber)`

+This ensures that assigning a reserved number that is lower than the current counter does not regress the counter and risk producing duplicates in subsequent sequential assignments.

 Action: SharePoint — Update item in `AppConfig`

 ```
 Item ID: varAppConfigItemId
-Config:  [reconstructed JSON string]
+Config:  [reconstructed JSON string with CurrentCounter = varCounterNewValue]
 ```

 Retry policy: Fixed, Count = 3, Interval = PT5S.